cggaurav/reminderoftheday/README.md

 ## How do I run my own copy of this?

 1. Clone the project
-2. Edit the reminders to be your own
+2. Set a google spreadsheet with your quotes with `who`, `what` keys.
 3. Create a [Twitter app](https://apps.twitter.com/) and get these variables, `TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET, TWITTER_TOKEN_KEY, TWITTER_TOKEN_SECRET`
 4. Create a [Heroku](http://heroku.com/) account and `git push heroku master`.
 Set the ENVs above for your Heroku app.